 You have already successfully completed a relevant Level 2 qualification, or have appropriate employment and expertise.

-A previous Level 2 qualification in agriculture or five GCSEs at grade C or 5, including English and maths.
+A Level 2 qualification in agriculture and four GCSEs at grade 4 including English and maths.

 To develop your agricultural abilities and advance your knowledge and understanding of practices relating to livestock and crop production.